Nob 18, 2024

 While you will find many such “shoulderings” inside the campus, we only had this one case in the yard.
 Mostly, what we needed was the inverse: Y-cut branches from fallen trees used to prop up leaning trees and smaller plants.
 Below, a young mango before and after a Y-support:

 Death supporting life, to extend Laux’s analogy.
-I did around eight of these, including another, older mango and this thorny kalamansi:
+I did around eight of these, including one for an older mango and another for this thorny kalamansi:

 Some extra Ys because you never know (and I suppose I liked the sound of the bolo whistling).

 Overdid these Ys.
-This acacia—bane of rooftops—needed no propping up, especially not from its own heavy branches:
+This acacia—bane of rooftops—needed no brace, especially not with its own heavy branches:

 I have yet to find a purpose for all this wood.
 I can convert them to firewood, but the smoke may cause health problems.
 It was raining for a while as I wrote this, but now, more yardwork awaits.